 Elle demande comment il va.
 She asks how he's doing.

-My Superprof tutor taught me the correct word order during our French lessons online!
+My Superprof tutor taught me the correct word order during our French classes in Mumbai!

 The language of Voltaire uses the pair of French words “si… alors” to express a condition over two clauses, though in some French phrases, “alors” is left off.
 It is considered more colloquial.